Optical excitation of ultra-relativistic partially stripped ions

 The ions intended to be used in the GF will be excited at a relatively narrow transition, $\omega_0\gg\gamma_e$.
 However, due to the ion energy dispersion $\Delta \mathcal{E}/\mathcal{E}=\Delta\gamma_L/\gamma_L$, the transition is inhomogeneously broadened (the Doppler effect).
-In the PoP experiment \cite{GF-PoP-LoI:2019}, the Doppler broadening $\Gamma_D$ of the transition is 2--4 orders of magnitude larger than its natural width $\gamma_e$, as schematically depicted in Figure~\ref{fig:SchematicExcitation}.
-Conventionally, this would imply a necessity of application of a much stronger light to saturate the transition and efficiently populate the excited state, cf.\ Equation~\ref{eq:PopulationSteadyState}.
-However, even under such conditions, the PSI moving with different velocities have different detunings, and hence are differently saturated.
-In turn, this degrades the efficiency of optical pumping.
-Additional complication is that, in the GF, the PSI interact with the light just for a finite time.
-Thereby, instead of interacting with the CW light, they experience the spectrally broadened light.
-In fact, we exploit this effect to facilitate the interaction and more efficiently pump the atoms.
-This is achieved by generating light whose ion-rest-frame spectral width coincides with the Doppler width of the ion bunch
+In the PoP experiment \cite{GF-PoP-LoI:2019}, the Doppler broadening of the transition is 2--4 orders of magnitude larger than its natural width $\gamma_e$, as schematically depicted in Figure~\ref{fig:SchematicExcitation}.
+As shown with Equation~\ref{eq:PopulationSteadyState}, to saturate a transition with detuned light requires higher intensities.
+In fact, to do so for the light detuned by $\Delta\omega$ the intensity should be roughly $4\Delta\omega^2/\gamma_e^2$ times higher.
+In turn, to saturate the whole Doppler-broadened transition with CW light, the light intensity in the PoP experiment would have to be increased by 4--8 orders of magnitude.
+On the one hand, this may be difficult, if possible at all, but more importantly, due to the finite interaction region, the ions do not experience the CW light but rather a light pulse of the Fourier-broadened spectrum.
+In fact, we exploit this effect to facilitate the interaction and more efficiently excite the ions.
+Specifically, we aim at generating pulses, which spectral width coincides with the Doppler-broadened transition of the ions on the bunch